Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

-A crucial point in stacking studies is to determine whether any significant signal detected using this method is either due to the ISW effect of the observed structures, or random and fortuitous anisotropies of the primordial CMB, or a mixture or both.
-In the present section, we attempt to address this question for the results obtained with the GR08 catalogue, as it is up to date the only result to allegedly show a significant discrepancy with respect to $\Lambda\mathrm{CDM}$ expectations.
-The main originality of the present analysis compared to previous works in the literature will be the use of a variety of statistical tests which rely on the latest polarization data from the Planck satellite.
-Indeed, the CMB polarization map should prove to be a valuable asset for our purposes: any ISW signal found in temperature is expected to have no counterpart in CMB polarization, whereas we expect that a primordial CMB signal will be correlated at some level with the CMB polarization.
+A crucial point in stacking studies is to determine what fraction of the signal detected using this method is either due to the ISW effect of the observed structures, or random and fortuitous anisotropies of the primordial CMB, or a mixture or both.
+In the present section, we attempt to address this question for the results obtained with the GR08 catalogue, sine it is to date the only result to apparently show a significant discrepancy with respect to $\Lambda\mathrm{CDM}$ expectations.
+The main novelty of the present analysis compared to previous works in the literature will be the use of a variety of statistical tests that rely on the latest polarization data from \Planck.
+Indeed, the CMB polarization map should prove to be a valuable asset for our purposes; any ISW signal found in temperature is expected to have no counterpart in CMB polarization, whereas we expect that a primordial CMB signal will be correlated at some level with the CMB polarization.
 Therefore, and despite the lack of the largest scales (see Sect.~\ref{sec:data_cmb}) in the polarization data, it can be used as a discriminant to separate genuine ISW detections from false positives due to random primordial anisotropies.

-In practice, our objective here will be to answer the following questions: Can polarization data help us to prove the ISW nature of the GR08 signal?
-Or disprove it -- i.e. show that it is actually caused (partially or entirely) by the primordial part of the CMB?
+In practice, our objective here will be to answer the following questions.
+Can polarization data help us to prove the ISW nature of the GR08 signal?
+Or disprove it -- i.e., show that it is actually caused (partially or entirely) by the primordial part of the CMB?
 We should keep in mind that the answers to these two questions could very well be negative, if the discriminating power of polarization data proves to be insufficient for stacking studies.
-In addition, the validity of the GR08 as a LSS tracer is also addressed by stacking patches from the \Planck\ lensing map.
+In addition, the validity of the GR08 catalogue as an LSS tracer is also addressed by stacking patches from the \Planck\ lensing map.